Shregs-Data/Ribbon-App-Performance/README.md

 	- User Behavior Analysis: Make use of analytics and user data to gain insights into user behavior and usage patterns within the app
 	- Continuous Improvement: Keep the momentum going by maintaining a constant innovation within the organization
 	- Market Expansion: In the first 30 days of the launch, a massive amount of users waas recorded.
 Expanding the app's reach to new market would give rise to more users
 	- Customer Support : Ensure your customer are attended to in a professional manner and all queries are addressed

++ Are there any opportunities for expansion or improvements in user acquisition and engagement?
+Definitely, there are opportunities for expansion to improve in user acquisition and Management.
+Expansions like;
+  - Carrying out targeted marketing campaign would target a specific demographic location that aligns with the app features
+  - Using Social Media to reach a more wider Audience
+  - Introducing a referral Program, so your users can help market the app to their friends